programarivm/solidity-contract-balance/README.md

-# The Git Way to Get a Solidity Contract Balance
+# The Git Way for a Node.js App to Get a Solidity Contract Balance

 Learning to build dapps step by step?
 Just go take a cup of coffee and browse the commit log of this repo!